input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Plutonomy](https://github.com/well-typed/plutonomy): an optimizer for Untyped Plutus Core, that can be plugged into any Plutus compilation pipeline, by adding an extra pass.

 *   [Plutonomy-cli](https://github.com/ImperatorLang/plutonomy-cli): a simple command-line wrapper for [Plutonomy](https://github.com/well-typed/plutonomy).

-*   [Plutus Playground:](https://iohk.io/en/blog/posts/2021/01/25/introducing-the-new-plutus-playground/) an environment for writing and testing smart contracts before they are released on the Cardano blockchain.

 *   [Plutus fee estimator](https://docs.cardano.org/cardano-testnet/tools/plutus-fee-estimator): this tool can be used to calculate fees for actual transactions (e.g. to determine the fees that will be charged if the network parameters change), and also to estimate fees for individual script transactions or complete DApps before or during development.